 - Enter a title for your new piece of dynamic content.
 Make sure this is a name you'll be able to find later, for example, "Subject Ticket Field - Title".
 You might be creating many pieces of dynamic content so a good naming convention is important.

-- Now, you'll select the default language for your dynamic content.
+- Select the default language for your dynamic content.
 This field will show all of the languages that you have enabled for Zendesk Support but that doesn't mean they're enabled on your Help Center.
-(See this article for more on enabling multiple languages for your Help Center).
+(For more information on enabling multiple languages for your help center, see Localizing help center content.)

 In this example, English is selected.